 Why is customer communication important?

-14 ideas to improve your customer communications
+14 proven strategies to improve your customer communications

 1. Be proactive and follow-up

-Most people will only get in touch with you if they have an issue or a complaint.
+Most customers will only get in touch with you if they have an issue or a complaint.
 That means you're only really learning from people who have had a negative experience.
 What about those who had a good one, or a so-so one?
 What about those who liked the product somewhat, but have a few ideas about how it could work better for them?

 Always be proactive with your communications.
 Instead of waiting for people to come to you to tell you what they think: go to them.
-Send follow up emails or calls a week or so after you sold your product.
+Send follow-up emails or calls a week or so after you sold your product.
 Ask people how they're getting on, and if there's anything they need help with.
 This is a hugely effective tool.
 You'll learn tons more this way, and will be able to retain more customers.

 2. Be active on every channel

-People like to communicate in a whole host of different ways these days.
-For some, they love the instant ease of social media, others still like the tried and tested email.
-Others still prefer to use the phone.
 If you want to really be there for your customers, and have as complete a communication strategy as possible, you'll need to be active on every channel.
 From LinkedIn to Facebook to Twitter, as well as on the phone, via email, and even via post.
 Don't ignore any channel, as you could be ignoring a certain type of customer.

 3. Show some personality and give valuable content for free

-To help communicate your brand and your goals to new audiences, show some personality.Try posting videos to YouTube, show some key tips or offer some other value.
+Try posting videos to YouTube, show some key tips or offer some other value.
 People love this sort of content, but they'll also enjoy seeing more of you and your team.
 This will actually eliminate any barriers they might have had when it comes to reaching out.
-If they've seen you talk, heard what you have to say and have at least some idea of what you're about, they'll be far more likely to send a message or open up a further line of communication.

 4. Make sure your support staff are well-trained, friendly and efficient

 All three of these things are hugely important in a modern communication environment.
 Any technical issue will need solving by someone who knows what they're talking about (fully trained), but someone who's also quick and friendly.
-These sort of things are a must.
+These sorts of things are a must.

 5. Offer 24/7 support